Roasted Broiled or Baked Chicken (100 G) and Chapati (1 Piece)

 How to consume chapati, roasted broiled or baked chicken without glucose spikes

-Incorporate sources of healthy fats such as avocado, nuts, or seeds to your meal to help stabilize blood sugar levels.
+Add sources of healthy fats, such as avocado or a small handful of nuts, to your meal.
+Healthy fats can help stabilize blood sugar levels.

 Stay Hydrated